Flightplan: Filming

 Schwentke described Flightplan as a "slow boiling" thriller, where the opening is different from the faster ending parts.
 The director added that sound was used to put audiences "off-kilter".

 The art direction team had to build all the interiors and the cockpit of the fictional Elgin E-474 from scratch, basing both the interior design and layout on the Airbus A380, with its aircraft's classification number similar to the 747.
 The amount of dead space within the cabin, cargo and avionic areas of the E-474 did not reflect the actual amount of dead space within any aircraft.
 BE Aerospace provided various objects to "stage the scene"; "many of the interior sets used real aircraft components such as seats and galleys."

 To allow for varied camera angles, the set had many tracks for the camera dolly to move, and both the walls and the ceiling were built on hinges so they could easily be swung open for shooting.
 The design and colors tried to invoke the mood for each scene.
 For instance, a white room for "eerie, clinical, cold" moments, lower ceilings for claustrophobia, and wide open spaces to give no clues to the audience.
 Most exterior scenes of the E-474 involve a model one-tenth of the aircraft's actual size, with the images being subsequently enhanced through computer-generated imagery.
 The explosion in the nose involved both life sized and scaled pieces of scenery.
 A one-half scale set of the avionics area was constructed to make the explosion and fireball look bigger.

 Music

 The score for Flightplan was released September 20, 2005, on Hollywood Records.
 The music was composed and conducted by James Horner and performed by the Hollywood Studio Symphony, and the disc contains eight tracks.
 Horner stated that film's score tried to mix the sound effects with "the emotion and drive of the music", and the instruments were picked to match the "feelings of panic" Kyle goes through.
 These included Gamelan instruments, prepared piano, and string arrangements.
 No brass instruments are used in the soundtrack.

 Reception

 Box office

-Flightplan opened at #1 in US and Canada, grossing $24.6 million in its opening weekend.
-It grossed $89,707,299 at the domestic box office and $133,680,000 overseas for a worldwide total of $223,387,299.
+Flightplan opened at number one at the US and Canadian box office, grossing $24.6 million in its opening weekend.
+It grossed $89.7 million in the United States and Canada, and $133.7 million in other territories, for a worldwide total of $223.4 million.
+In the week ending October 23, 2005, it opened at number one in Germany with an opening weekend gross of $3.8 million as well as opening at number one in seven other countries including Brazil and Sweden.
 It also grossed $79,270,000 on DVD rentals.